basilfx/Arduino-MidiWah/README.md

 # MidiWah v1.0
-Arduino based bridge between the wah-wah (e.g. Dunlop GCB-95) and its potentiometer.
+Arduino based bridge between a wah-wah (e.g. Dunlop GCB-95) and its potentiometer.
 Digitizes the potentiometer and feeds it via a digital potentiometer back to the circuit.

 As a bonus, the digitized potentiometer signal can be  outputted via MIDI OUT.